Randall Kenan

-Randall Kenan (March 12, 1963 – August 28, 2020) was an American author.
-Born in Brooklyn, New York, at six weeks old Kenan moved to Duplin County, North Carolina, a small rural community, where he lived with his grandparents in a town named Wallace.
-Many of Kenan's novels are set around the area of his home in North Carolina.
-The focus of much of Kenan's work centers around what it means to be black and gay in the southern United States.
-Some of Kenan's most notable works include the collection of short stories Let the Dead Bury Their Dead, named a New York Times Notable Book in 1992, A Visitation of Spirits, and The Fire This Time.
-Kenan was the recipient of a Guggenheim Fellowship, a Whiting Award, and the John Dos Passos Prize.
+Randall Kenan - American author (March 12, 1963 – August 28, 2020) best known for his novel A Visitation of Spirits and his collection of stories Let the Dead Bury Their Dead named a New York Times Notable Book in 1992, and The Fire This Time.
+He was the recipient of a Guggenheim Fellowship, a Whiting Award, and the John Dos Passos Prize.

 Biography

 Early life

-Randall Kenan was born in Brooklyn, New York, but at only six weeks old he moved to a small town named Wallace, where he lived with his grandparents.
+Randall Kenan was born in Brooklyn, New York, at six weeks old Kenan moved to Duplin County, North Carolina, a small rural community, where he lived with his grandparents in a town named Wallace.
 Kenan's grandparents ran a dry-cleaning business, and most of the time they were too busy to take care of Kenan themselves, so they hired someone to take care of him.
-On the weekends, Kenan's great-aunt Mary and great-uncle Redden would take him to their family farm which was located in Chinquapin, only about 15 miles east of Wallace.
+On the weekends, Kenan's great-aunt Mary and great-uncle Redden would take him to their family farm which was located in Chinquapin, North Carolina, only about 15 miles east of Wallace.
 When Kenan was three years old, his great-uncle Redden died unexpectedly, and Kenan's grandfather suggested to his great-aunt Mary that she keep Kenan because she was alone.
 Kenan recalled the conversation, after which he remained with his great-aunt Mary for the remainder of his adolescent years.

 Kenan's great-aunt Mary, whom he eventually called "Mama", became a mentor for him, and she taught him how to read at the age of four.
 Mary was a kindergarten teacher, so she heavily supported education and began Kenan's education at a young age.
 He grew up loving to read everything, ranging from novels to comic books to the Bible, and he eventually developed a love for storytelling.

 Kenan attended the University of North Carolina at Chapel Hill, beginning in the fall of 1981 and he graduated in 1985 with degrees in English and Creative Writing.
 In his freshman year of college Kenan was pursuing a physics degree, but found himself confused on what to pursue because he was not enjoying his classes.
 He then decided to enroll in a writing class led by Max Steele, an editor for The Paris Review.
 Kenan also studied with the author Doris Betts, who tried to get Kenan a job in publishing in New York City.
 Her efforts were not immediately successful, and it was not until a few months after graduation that Kenan received an offer to work for the book publisher Random House in New York City.